cornell-zhang/hcl-dialect/README.md

 ./bin/hcl-translate --emit-hlscpp ../test/memory/buffer_conv.mlir
 ```

-Otherwise, you can use our provided script to generate C++ HLS code from MLIR.
+Or you can use our provided script to directly generate C++ HLS code from MLIR.

 ```sh
 cd ../examples